 The Mosler MT900S is the street-legal version of the company’s MT900R – a car designed to compete in various motorsport series.

-In Forza Horizon 5, the Mosler MT900S’s Chevy-derived LS1 V8 can be swapped out for a Lamborghini-derived V12, which will give the MT900S over 1500-horsepower in-game.
+In Forza Horizon 5, the Mosler MT900S’s Chevy-derived LS1 V8 can be swapped out for a Lamborghini-derived V12, giving the MT900S over 1500 horsepower in-game.
 With that much power, the Mosler MT900S will cross the standing mile in just 17.89 seconds.

 Aerodromo Drag Strip Standing Mile: 17.89 seconds

 The BMW X5 M Forza Edition is a pre-tuned version of the BMW X5 M found in Forza Horizon 5 that was part of the VIP Membership DLC.